supercollider/rfcs/rfcs/0010-replace-oppressive-terminology.md

 # Summary

 Replace oppressive terminology with more accurate alternatives across the SuperCollider organization.
-In particular, avoid use of "master/slave", "blacklist/whitelist", and use gender-neutral language.
+In particular, switch all 'master' branches to 'main', avoid use of "master/slave", "blacklist/whitelist", and use gender-neutral language.

 # Motivation